 Yes.
 Webcast Presenters welcome your questions!
-Please send your questions to the Team at firstname.lastname@example.org and your questions will be forwarded to the Webcast Presenters on your behalf.
-We then publish questions and their answers in our monthly Program Case Journal to share this with others.
+Please send your questions to our Team at firstname.lastname@example.org and your questions will be forwarded to the Webcast Presenters on your behalf.
+We then publish questions and their answers in our monthly Program Case Journal to share with others.

 Can I provide feedback about the Program?